flexcompute/tidy3d-faq/_faqs/how-to-debug-ssl-communication-issues.md

 ```

 With `TIDY3D_SSL_VERIFY` set to `false` and `TIDY3D_API_KEY` set correctly, the expected output is a `status code: 200` and content containing your API key.
 You will also see an `InsecureRequestWarning` if you don't suppress it.

-## Step 4: The Recommended & Most Secure Solution

-The most robust and secure solution is to have your IT department add the Tidy3D SSL certificate to your system's trust store.
-This allows your machine to verify our servers' identity correctly without disabling security features.

-**Action**: Please ask your network administrator to whitelist the API endpoint `https://tidy3d-api.simulation.cloud` and install the following root certificate [https://github.com/flexcompute/tidy3d/blob/develop/tidy3d/web/api/cacert.pem](https://github.com/flexcompute/tidy3d/blob/develop/tidy3d/web/api/cacert.pem)

-If these steps do not resolve your issue, please contact our support team and provide the logs from the commands you have tried.